 Dunkin Donuts gluten-free smudge brownie was considered one of the best things since sliced bread at Dunkin Donuts.
 Unfortunately, the company has a terrible habit of adding and removing foods from its original menu.
 People usually eat breakfast sandwiches, but they’re sadly not gluten-free.

-While this popular, mouth-watering brownie that soothed the sugar cravings of many people who are allergic to gluten kept coming on and off the menu, at the moment, it’s not on the menu of Dunkin Donuts, at the time of writing this article.
+While this popular, mouth-watering brownie that soothed the sugar cravings of many people who are allergic to gluten kept coming on and off the menu, at the moment, it was not on the menu of Dunkin Donuts, at the time of writing this article.

 Nevertheless, we hope that Dunkin Donuts will reconsider putting it back on, as there are several petitions of people who want to bring it back.
 It’s also a good snack for those lactose-intolerant vegans because it doesn’t have any dairy ingredients.